solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Like the migration from Single Server, migrations from sources running on-premises utilize data-in replication.
-The source databases should be MySQL 5.7 or higher and adequate network connectivity should be available.
+The source databases should be MySQL 5.7, or higher.
+Adequate network connectivity should be available.

 Verify that the source system meets the migration requirements listed in the [Azure documentation.]

 ## 02 / Summary

-This module explained common use cases for MySQL and illustrated the typical IaaS and PaaS approaches plus additional hybrid approaches to hosting MySQL applications and databases on Microsoft Azure.
-Moreover, this module introduced the core approaches to managing Microsoft Azure resources including imperative tools (like the Azure CLI and Azure PowerShell) and declarative tools (like ARM templates and Terraform).
+This module explained everyday use cases for MySQL and illustrated the typical IaaS and PaaS deployment approaches.
+Additional hybrid approaches to hosting MySQL applications and databases on Microsoft Azure were discussed as well.
+The reader was introduced to the core approaches to managing Microsoft Azure resources, including imperative tools (like the Azure CLI and Azure PowerShell) and declarative tools (like ARM templates and Terraform).

 The emphasis of this guide will continue to be on the advantages of Azure Database for MySQL Flexible Server versus the single server offering.
-Flexible Server is the preferred Azure Database for MySQL offering, therefore this guide will continue to reiterate the unique benefits of Flexible Server throughout the remainder of this guide but also provide references to Single Server where necessary and appropriate.
+Flexible Server is the preferred Azure Database for MySQL offering.
+This guide will continue to reiterate the unique benefits of Flexible Server throughout the remainder of this guide but also provide references to Single Server where necessary and appropriate.

 # 03 / Getting Started - Setup and Tools

 With a firm understanding of MySQL and other offerings available in Azure, it is time to review how to start using these various services in applications.
-In this section, we explore how to get Azure subscriptions configured and ready to host MySQL applications as well as how to get started developing typical MySQL application types and the various tools to simplify their deployment.
+In this chapter, we explore how to get Azure subscriptions configured and ready to host MySQL applications.
+Common MySQL application types and the various tools to simplify their deployment will reviewed.
+Sample code will make it easier to get started faster and understand high-level concepts.

 ## Azure free account